pcperini-historic/PCBonjour/README.md

 ##Overview##

-`PCBonjour` allows users to establish Bonjour services and client to communicate between hosts in a zero-conf environment.
+`PCBonjour` allows users to establish Bonjour services and clients to communicate between hosts in a zero-conf environment.